adaanene/MERN/project_3.md

     `npm install concurrently --save-dev`

-2. Install `nodemom` which allows to run and monitor the server.
-Also updates the server whenever there is a new  change in the server code
+2. Install `nodemom` - this software allows to run and monitor the server and updates the server whenever there is a new  change in the server code

     `npm install nodemon --save-dev`